NavinGelot/full-authentication/jwtoauth-web/Flow.md

             links

         3: currentLogin
-            If authentication successed backend will give
+            If authentication succeed backend will give
             some set of user details to identify which details to show based on role...